davidpsharp/baby/docs/historical-accuracy.md

-## Appendix - Discussions with Chris Burton on the details of the Baby's behaviour
+## Discussions with Chris Burton on the details of the Baby's behaviour

 Extracts from emails between David Sharp (simulator author) and Christopher Burton (Baby replica team leader) between 27/12/00 and 10/1/01, reproduced with permission.
-This is present for completeness since it highlights my attempts to get every detail as accurate as possible and several obscure features that I could find no documentation about.
+This is present for completeness since it highlights my attempts when writing the simulator to get every detail as accurate as possible and several obscure features that I could find no documentation about.

-Q 1) I have been reading your reference manual with some interest but am curious about the sources of the information (is it just the IEE paper?).
+**Q 1) I have been reading your reference manual with some interest but am curious about the sources of the information (is it just the IEE paper?).**

 A. The IEE paper is the primary source.
 It has been verified by examination of the actual circuits in the machine, which clarify the operation of the switches.
 Other verification, or perhaps better to say, confirmation, comes from Geoff Tootill's notebook in the Manchester Museum of Science and Industry.
 But I would say that the latter is not needed to get an accurate simulation.

-Q 2) When you say that the IEE paper was 'verified by examination of the actual circuits in the machine', what do you mean?
+**Q 2) When you say that the IEE paper was 'verified by examination of the actual circuits in the machine', what do you mean?**

  A. Many of the relevant circuit diagrams exist in notebooks kept by DBG Edwards and AA Robinson.
 The logic structure is so simple that it is easy to make sure that the circuit diagrams and the programming definition are identical.

-Q 3).
-Is there any way to get a look at Geoff Tootill's notebook or a copy of it?
+**Q 3).
+Is there any way to get a look at Geoff Tootill's notebook or a copy of it?**

  A. The Museum of Science and industry in Manchester could make you a photocopy, but would charge you for it.
 You could probably examine the original by appointment.
 My own copy is very worn and uncopyable (I know, someone else asked.)
 Several of the pages are in facsimile on the CD-ROM "The Computer that Changed the World".
 Several are also in a paper by Brian Shelburne and me in Annals of the History of Computing July/September 1998.

-Q 4).
-I note from the old competition website that this simulator was deemed officially representative of the baby, was this done methodically or just by a certain amount of experimentation?
+**Q 4).
+I note from the old competition website that this simulator was deemed officially representative of the baby, was this done methodically or just by a certain amount of experimentation?**

  A. Methodically.
 The author wrote a version.
 When we tried a few examples, we found that there were various errors, mainly in the Man Machine Interface.
 I wrote the Programmers Reference, confirming with colleagues that it correctly represented the way the circuits worked (by this time the replica was working), then Andy used that to correct M1SIM.

- Q 5).
+**Q 5).
 According to your programmers reference manual, if a typewriter key is pressed when the machine is not running then the action line (which i deduce from m1sim to be the line selected by the switches on the panel) is updated accordingly.
 However if the machine is running, then "operation of the Typewriter will affect all the Action Lines encountered while the button is pressed".
-Does this mean that every line that is loaded into the PI while the button is pressed is adjusted.
+Does this mean that every line that is loaded into the PI while the button is pressed is adjusted.**

  A. Yes.
 An action line is one that is accessed, either to get the instruction or as an operand, either reading or writing.
 Every line that is accessed while the button is pressed will be affected, either a one or a zero written into that place, depending on the position of the write/erase switch.
 Exercise.
 Devise a program which makes use of this, eg a reaction time program.

-Q 6).
-I notice that m1sim stops the machine running if a typewriter key is pressed, I take it this isn't correct behaviour?
+**Q 6).
+I notice that m1sim stops the machine running if a typewriter key is pressed, I take it this isn't correct behaviour?**

 A. Incorrect behaviour - one of the reasons we want to change M1SIM.

-Q 7).
-I also notice that from the docs, the accumulator and CI and PI should be repeated all the way down the monitor, but again m1sim doesn't do this, is there any particular reason for that?
+**Q 7).
+I also notice that from the docs, the accumulator and CI and PI should be repeated all the way down the monitor, but again m1sim doesn't do this, is there any particular reason for that?**

 A. Misunderstanding by the author of M1SIM.
 Another reason we want to change it.